The 60-Day Rollover Rule and Its Costly Consequences

 The 20% Withholding Problem

-Here’s the math that catches people:
+Here’s where the math gets ugly:

 - You request a $100,000 distribution

-- The check you receive: $80,000 (after 20% withholding)
+- The check you actually get: $80,000 (because 20% was withheld)

-- Amount you must deposit to complete the rollover: $100,000
+- Amount you need to deposit to complete the rollover: still $100,000

-Wait—you only received $80,000.
-To complete a full rollover, you must come up with $20,000 from other sources within 60 days.
-If you only deposit the $80,000 you received, the “missing” $20,000 is treated as a taxable distribution.
+See the problem?
+You only received $80,000, but to do a full rollover, you have to come up with the other $20,000 from somewhere — your savings, a credit line, whatever — within those 60 days.
+If you just deposit the $80,000 you got in hand, that “missing” $20,000 gets treated as a taxable distribution.
+It’s a trap that catches a surprising number of people.

 Real-World Impact

-Let’s say you’re 52 years old in the 32% tax bracket.
-You take a $100,000 indirect rollover but only deposit $80,000 within 60 days:
+Let me walk through a scenario that I’ve seen play out more than once.
+Say you’re 52, sitting in the 32% tax bracket.
+You take a $100,000 indirect rollover but only manage to deposit $80,000 within the 60-day window:

 - Taxable distribution: $20,000

-- Federal income tax (32%): $6,400
+- Federal income tax at 32%: $6,400

-- Early withdrawal penalty (10%): $2,000
+- Early withdrawal penalty at 10%: $2,000

-- Total cost: $8,400
+- Total damage: $8,400

 The Simple Solution: Direct Rollovers

-- Contact your new IRA provider first
+- Contact your new IRA provider first — let them guide the process

-- Request a direct rollover form
+- Request a direct rollover form from the new custodian

-When Indirect Rollovers Make Sense
+When Indirect Rollovers Actually Make Sense

 The Once-Per-Year Rule